kelseyhightower/cloud-functions-min-instances-tutorial/README.md

        send-email  e0sdnt52vlcf  2021-08-13 06:26:19.528  Sending email...
 ```

-## Setting Min Instance Configuration with your functions
+## Approach 2: Setting Min Instance Configuration with your functions

+In this approach, we follow all the same steps as in Approach 1, with an addition of a set of min instances for each of the functions in the given workflow.

 Deploy the `transcribe` function with min instances: